 Most 529 plans send checks directly to the College, either based on an invoice supplied by the holder of the 529 plan OR by completing a form with the 529 plan requesting a certain dollar amount.
 There are a few plans that request that the College work with them as Third Party Payers.
 This means that we will have to invoice the 529 plan and will not anticipate, on the student account directly, the amount to be sent to the College.
 These 529 plans include the Florida Prepaid Plan.

 Holy Cross tuition is charged on a flat fee per term basis which includes the cost of each student’s normal academic curriculum requirements for that term.
 If student decides to enroll in an additional class or to drop a class, the cost does not change.

-“View Current Balance” provides you with the opportunity to view your tuition account in “real time”.
-You will need to select the term you wish to view, then select the account type (TUI for tuition) and then click on the “Go” button.
+“View Activity” provides you with the opportunity to view your tuition account in “real time”.
 This is live data and is exactly what the Bursar Office would see if you were to call our office for assistance.

 Pay in Person at the Bursar Office:

 You can pay with cash, checks, cashier checks, and money orders.
 Please have your check, cashier checks, or money orders made payable to "College of the Holy Cross”.

 The College has partnered with TouchNet Bill+Payment to offer our students and their families the option to pay the tuition balance online.
 Parents and authorized users can access TouchNet at this link.
 Students can access TouchNet via their STAR account.
 Payment can be made using a checking or savings account.
 Credit Card payments will be available on May 1, 2020.
 A convenience fee of 2.85% will be charged for every credit card transaction.
 Regretfully we are not able to process credit card payments in the office or over the phone.

 Parents and authorized users must be granted access to the portal by the student.